Last Updated on February 20, 2021

 Connect each joint of the hexagon using wood glue and a pin nailer.
 I used 3/4″ nails for this.
 Let the glue dry for a couple hours before moving on to the next step.

 There is also a detailed guide to building hexagons in the Pineapple Planter woodworking plans that is super helpful!
-You can download the plans in my free resource library.

 Once I finished building my hexagons, I went ahead and painted them.
 You can either paint them as soon as you finish building them or wait until your done building the planter completely.
 I’ve done it both ways and I think it’s a little bit faster to paint once the whole project is complete.